 For the purposes of Chapter 2E of the Corporations Act, Mr Stewart, Mr Scudamore and Mr Watson are related parties of the Company as they are Directors of the Company.
-Resolutions 8, 9 and 10 relate to a proposed issue of Fee Rights - A to Mr Stewart, Mr Scudamore and Mr Watson (or their nominee(s)) respectively, which are financial benefits that require Shareholder approval for the purposes of section 208 of the Corporations Act.
+Resolutions 6, 7 and 8 relate to a proposed issue of Fee Rights - A to Mr Stewart, Mr Scudamore and Mr Watson (or their nominee(s)) respectively, which are financial benefits that require Shareholder approval for the purposes of section 208 of the Corporations Act unless an exception applies.